Coffee Equipment Maintenance in Charleston SC | Busy Bean Coffee

 Frequently Asked Questions

 For high-volume cafes (100+ shots/day), schedule professional maintenance monthly.
 For medium-volume (50–100 shots), every two months.
 For low-volume offices, quarterly is sufficient.
 The Specialty Coffee Association recommends at least quarterly descaling and annual full overhaul.
+However, Charleston's hard water may require more frequent descaling—every 6-8 weeks for heavy use.

 What are the signs that my coffee machine needs maintenance?

 Watch for slow flow, weak extraction, unusual noises (grinding, hissing), temperature fluctuations, and error codes on digital displays.
 Also, if your steam wand sputters or your shots taste bitter, it's time for a checkup.
+A change in crema color (from hazelnut to pale) often indicates temperature issues.

 Can I descale my espresso machine with vinegar?

 No. Vinegar is acidic enough to damage internal seals and void warranties.
 Use only manufacturer-approved descaling solutions.
 Professional technicians use food-grade descalers that dissolve mineral deposits without harming components.
+Many Charleston cafes have learned this the hard way.

 How much does coffee equipment maintenance cost in Charleston?